• Contact Info

 Addresses special topics in social sciences with an emphasis on building conceptual understanding of content and enhancing teacher's practice in teaching this content.

-• HIST 1708 - Introduction to Japanese History
+• HIST 1708 - Japan from Clay Pots to Robots

 • HIST 2500 - Fact and Fiction in History